-I tried pasting a reverse replica from Amazon Aurora MySQL v3 to v2 and it worked.
+I tried replicating from Amazon Aurora MySQL v3 to v2 in the reverse direction and it worked.

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.